I've got some GIF-files in Outlook but they don't animate.

 If you don’t like to see GIF animations in Outlook or when you don’t see the GIF animation in Outlook even when using an up-to-date release of Outlook for Microsoft 365, then you can turn it off or on again in Windows Settings.

-There is no support for animated GIF-files when composing or reading an email.
+There is no support for animated GIF-files when composing or reading an email in earlier versions of Outlook.
 If you want to see the animation you'll need to open the message in a browser.

 To do this, double click the message to open it in its own window.
 Then choose (Other) Actions-> View in Browser.
-This will open the message in Internet Explorer.
+This will open the message in Internet Explorer or Microsoft Edge.

 You can skip the step of needing to open the message in its own window first and directly open the message in any browser (Microsoft Edge, Google Chrome, Firefox, it's your pick) from the main Outlook window via this macro.